kayokgs/20241-imd0030/README.md

   name: Just the Class
 ---

-# Just the Class
+# Linguagem de Programação I
+### Instituto Metrópole Digital
+### Universidade Federal do Rio Grande do Norte

-Just4 the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
+Just1 the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for:

 - [announcements](announcements.md),
 - a [course calendar](calendar.md),